dlminvestments/devops-insights-VM-1/README.md

 ![](/doc/source/images/streamsconsole15.png)

+# power-ops
+	Repository for contributing to an OpenPOWER Operational Management stack

 * **Conclusion:** Data is growing fast in volume, variety, and complexity.
 Everyday, we create 2.5 quintillion bytes of data!
 Traditional analytic solutions are not able to fully/unlock the potential value of that data.
 	**Conclusion:** Data is growing fast in volume, variety, and complexity.
 Everyday, we create 2.5 quintillion bytes of data!
 Traditional analytic solutions are not able to fully/unlock the potential value of that data.